Guide

 • Where there are restrictions on access describe these briefly.

 Further details can be given at the DOI landing page hosted by the repository.
 This will outline access and reuse conditions, embargo periods, sensitivity of data and so on.
-Where data is available as controlled access readers will be required to evidence their credentials as a bonafide researcher before getting access to data.
+Where data is available as controlled access readers will be required to evidence their credentials as a Bonafide researcher before getting access to data.

 • Indicate if there are any licences that apply to the data either applied by you, the creator or a third party.